 Misconception 2: Your credit score should be impeccable

 When someone speaks of a perfect credit score, it means a FICO score of around 800.
 Having a score in the neighborhood of 700 means you could do with some help from finance experts.
-Check out Sunwise Capital for more information on how to improve your credit score before you apply for your small business loan.

 A good credit score signifies a higher likelihood of repayment within a scheduled deadline.
 In fact, several private banks refrain from lending money to people with a credit score below 680.
 Several website-based lending companies often offer loans for bad credit, but at higher interest rates.